Appian Named a Leader in Everest Group's Process Orchestration Products PEAK Matrix® 2024

 "Appian's modern approach to process orchestration, along with its native integrations with automation, generative AI, and process intelligence and focus on data security and privacy, are just some of the key factors that contributed to its position," says Amardeep Modi, Vice President at Everest Group.

 "Appian streamlines business processes to solve our customers' most complex process automation challenges," said Malcolm Ross, SVP of Product Strategy at Appian.
-"The Appian Platform includes powerful AI, process orchestration, automation, and intelligence to help companies drive innovation and optimise operations.
-In addition, our enterprise data fabric enables organisations in regulated industries to enhance customer experience while staying compliant."
+"The Appian Platform includes powerful AI, process orchestration, automation, and intelligence to help companies drive innovation and optimize operations.
+In addition, our enterprise data fabric enables organizations in regulated industries to enhance customer experience while staying compliant."

 View the 2024 Process Orchestration Products PEAK Matrix® Assessment for Appian.